OfficeDev/TrainingContent/O3653/O3653-8 Deep Dive into the Microsoft Graph API/MSAL Lab.md

 		Authorization: Bearer {access-token}
 		````

+		>NOTE: Please add one header each time.
+If you copy and paste the 2 headers one time, Fiddler may take them as one line and one header, rusulting in error with 401 status code.

 	4. Clear the box for the **Request Body**.
 	5. Click the **Execute** button.
 	6. Select the session you just created and click the **Inspectors** tab.
 Look at the results that came back to find information about you, the currently logged in user.